ganelson/inform/notes/release/pending.md

 	references and links provided.
 (A feature request for this was filed as Jira bug [I7-2232](https://inform7.atlassian.net/browse/I7-2232).)

+## Documentation

+"Writing with Inform" and "The Recipe Book" benefit from a revision throughout to remove unnecessary gender-binary language, mostly to do with pronouns attached to "the player", or similar.
+The example `Blue or Pink` has become `Good or Evil`, and now poses a moral rather than gender-based question.

 ## Bug fixes

 - Fix for Jira bug [I7-2344](https://inform7.atlassian.net/browse/I7-2344)